AhuraRTOS/ahura_kernel/README.md

 os_start();
 ```

-`tsk_main` is **not** created alongside `tsk_test` - the self-test suite
+`tsk_main` is **not** created alongside `tsk_test` — the suite runs alone
-takes priority and runs alone, rather than the application's own task
-racing it for CPU time and task-table slots (see [Default application
+rather than letting the application's own task race it for CPU time and
-task](#default-application-task) above).
-Set `OS_CONFIG_TEST_ENABLE` back to
+task-table slots.
+Set `OS_CONFIG_TEST_ENABLE` back to `0` to get `tsk_main`
-`0` to get `tsk_main` running normally again.
+running normally again.

-The task runs `os_test()` once: exercises whichever
+The task runs `os_test()` once.
+It exercises whichever
 `OS_CONFIG_<FEATURE>_ENABLE` switches are on (tasks, delays, critical
-sections, mutexes, semaphores, queues, event groups, timers, work items,
+sections, mutexes and priority inheritance, semaphores, queues, event groups,
-the kernel heap, stack watermarks, CPU usage, the intrusive list), and
+task notifications, timers, work items, the kernel heap, stack watermarks,
-prints a detailed PASS/FAIL log via `printf` followed by a
+CPU usage, the intrusive list), prints a detailed PASS/FAIL log via `printf`
-pass/fail summary, sized by `OS_CONFIG_TEST_STACK_SIZE` /
+with a pass/fail summary, and finishes with a **benchmark table**: each hot
+kernel path timed with the CPU cycle counter, sampled repeatedly with the
+minimum kept, and the measurement overhead subtracted.
+The header reports the
+core profile, optimization level and clocks, so a result is always
+interpretable.

-`OS_CONFIG_TEST_PRIORITY`.
-The suite depends on nothing but `ahura.h` — no
+The suite depends on nothing but `ahura.h` — no board or HAL headers — so it
-board or HAL headers — so it runs on real hardware for any arch/board the
+runs on real hardware for any arch/board the kernel supports; retarget
-kernel supports; retarget `printf`'s destination (typically a UART) in the
-application to see the log.
-This project links `os_test` into the same
+`printf`'s destination (typically a UART) in the application to see the log.

-firmware as the application (see the top-level `CMakeLists.txt`) with
-`OS_CONFIG_TEST_ENABLE` set to 1, so flashing the normal build also runs the
-test on the device.
+> Benchmark numbers from a `-O0` debug build run several times slower than a
+> release build.
+The table says which kind of build produced it — compare
+> like with like.

-## Examples
+### Examples

 [`ahura_examples/kernel/`](../ahura_examples/kernel/) has one small,
 focused, copy-over-`os_main.c` example per kernel feature.
 Same rule as the